aristanetworks/avd/docs/howto/fabric_topology/README.md

 ```

 1. Define interface mappings per node type and platform
-2. Spine downlink interfaces connect to leaves
+2. Spine downlink interfaces connect to leafs
 3. You can define different default interfaces for different platforms
 4. Leaf uplink interfaces connect to spines
 5. MLAG peer-link interfaces for leaf redundancy

 ### Spine Configuration

-Spines are the core of the fabric, providing connectivity between all leaves:
+Spines are the core of the fabric, providing connectivity between all leafs:

 ```yaml title="spines.yml"
 --8<--